Crime and Punishment: Part 4

 Raskolnikov proceeds to Sonya's place.
 She is gratified that he is visiting her, but also frightened of his strange manner.
 He asks a series of merciless questions about her terrible situation and that of Katerina Ivanovna and the children.
 Raskolnikov begins to realize that Sonya is sustained only by her faith in God.
 She reveals that she was a friend of the murdered Lizaveta.
 In fact, Lizaveta gave her a cross and a copy of the Gospels.
 She passionately reads to him the story of the raising of Lazarus from the Gospel of John.
 His fascination with her, which had begun at the time when her father spoke of her, increases and he decides that they must face the future together.
 As he leaves he tells her that he will come back tomorrow and tell her who killed her friend Lizaveta.

 When Raskolnikov presents himself for his interview, Porfiry resumes and intensifies his insinuating, provocative, ironic chatter, without ever making a direct accusation.
 With Raskolnikov's anger reaching fever pitch, Porfiry hints that he has a "little surprise" for him behind the partition in his office, but at that moment there is a commotion outside the door and a young man (Mikolka the painter) bursts in, followed by some policemen.
 To both Porfiry and Raskolnikov's astonishment, Mikolka proceeds to loudly confess to the murders.
-Porfiry doesn't believe the confession, but he is forced to let Raskolnikov go.
+Porfiry does not believe the confession, but he is forced to let Raskolnikov go.
 Back at his room Raskolnikov is horrified when the old artisan suddenly appears at his door.
 But the man bows and asks for forgiveness: he had been Porfiry's "little surprise", and had heard Mikolka confess.
 He had been one of those present when Raskolnikov returned to the scene of the murders, and had reported his behavior to Porfiry.